This map demonstrates unequal distribution of multiple sclerosis around the world. |

 Ethnic groups such as the Samis have a reduced risk of MS, probably due to genetic factors.

-equator.
+There is a north-to-south gradient in the northern hemisphere and a south-to-north gradient in the southern hemisphere, with MS being much less common in people living near the equator.
 Climate, sunlight and intake of vitamin D have been investigated as possible causes of the disease that could explain this latitude gradient.
 However, there are important exceptions to the north-south pattern such as incidence and prevalence in the Canary Islands and changes in prevalence rates over time; in general, this trend might be disappearing.
 This indicates that other factors such as environment or genetics have to be taken into account to explain the origin of MS.

 Environmental factors during childhood may play an important role in the development of MS later in life.
 Several studies of migrants show that if migration occurs before the age of fifteen, the migrant acquires the new region's susceptibility to MS. If migration takes place after age fifteen, the migrant retains the susceptibility of his home country.
 However, the age–geographical risk for developing multiple sclerosis may span a larger timescale.